CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 `$ mkdir e2e`

-First we need to create a configuration file for Typescript in the testing environment `tsconfig.e2e.json.`
+First we need to create a configuration file `tsconfig.e2e.json.`for Typescript in the testing environment.

 !FILENAME e2e/tsconfig.e2e.json